Magical thatched homes that are beautiful inside and out

 Since many of the similar buildings in the area had been renovated beyond recognition, the architects were keen to maintain the historical appearance of the cottage as much as possible.

 The part of the house facing the street was therefore preserved and restored.
 However, at the rear of the house, a black framed extension was added.
-It opens onto a sunken timber terrace and large picture windows were installed in areas that had been damaged from previous alternations.
+It opens onto a sunken timber terrace, and large picture windows were installed in areas that had been damaged from previous alterations.

 120-year-old cottage, Baltic Coast, Germany